rticommunity/rticonnextdds-connector-py/examples/python/images/README.md

     $ python image_reader.py

 `image_reader.py` requires a graphical backend for *matplotlib*.
-If your python installation doesn't ahve one, you can run `image_reader_file.py` instead, which will save the last image into a file called *image.png*.
+If your python installation doesn't have one, you can run `image_reader_file.py` instead, which will save the last image into a file called *image.png*.